 Type your hotel name in the search bar.
 From here, you can search All Pins, People, or Boards.
 This function will search pins that list the keyword you typed (your hotel) as well as very close variations.
 You can also enter a hashtag and search through those pins as well, though this would probably only be useful if you have an active hashtag associated with your hotel.

 You can also encourage users to share their photos and videos with you either directly on a post or by using a brand-specific hashtag.
 When choosing a hashtag, make sure that it is not currently being used by another brand to avoid confusion.

 Once you get your hands on some UGC, it can be used in:

 Make sure you have proper permissions when using photos, especially if you plan to use them commercially.

 It’s always a good idea to ask for permission when your company plans to use a guest’s photo on your social media channels.
 The exception would be when guests submit their photos directly to a post or with a hashtag where you have asked them to share their photos.
 Otherwise, err on the side of caution and get written permission to avoid copyright infringement or any other issues.

-While not all UGC will be available to you due to privacy settings, these tips are a good start to building your UGC content.
+While not all UGC will be available to you due to privacy settings, these tips are an excellent start to building your UGC content.